CARBOPLATIN SUMMARY

 Initial Treatment of Advanced Ovarian Carcinoma

-Carboplatin Injection is indicated for the initial treatment of advanced ovarian carcinoma in established combination with other approved chemotherapeutic agents.
-One established combination regimen consists of Carboplatin Injection and cyclophosphamide.
-Two randomized controlled studies conducted by the NCIC and SWOG with carboplatin vs. cisplatin, both in combination with cyclophosphamide, have demonstrated equivalent overall survival between the two groups (see CLINICAL STUDIES).
+Carboplatin injection is indicated for the initial treatment of advanced ovarian carcinoma in established combination with other approved chemotherapeutic agents.
+One established combination regimen consists of carboplatin and cyclophosphamide.
+Two randomized controlled studies conducted by the NCIC and SWOG with carboplatin versus cisplatin, both in combination with cyclophosphamide, have demonstrated equivalent overall survival between the two groups (see

 Secondary Treatment of Advanced Ovarian Carcinoma